Where to stay in Switzerland in winter

 Gspon

 Gspon (1893 m / 6211 ft) is a small settlement at a breathtaking location.
-It’s high on the eastern slopes of the Saas valley.
-It can be reached in 50 minutes from Brig.
+It’s high on the eastern slopes of the Saas Valley and can be reached in 50 minutes from Brig.
 Take a train to Stalden.
 Then board the cable car to Staldenried and to Gspon.

 Gspon is car-free.
 You’ll find charming chalets along quiet streets.
 Apart from a restaurant, facilities are limited.
-You’ll mainly visit Gspon for its wide views of the Valais mountains and you can admire the scenery during winter hikes.
+You’ll mainly visit Gspon for its wide views of the Valais mountains, either directly from the village or during winter hikes.
 More facilities are available in nearby Staldenried.

 There’s a small family-friendly ski area with a bar.
 Experienced locals can help beginning skiers on request.